Maia Chankseliani

 About me

-Her recent monograph, What Happened to the Soviet University?
+Her monograph, What Happened to the Soviet University?
 (OUP, 2022), offers insights that speak beyond the former Soviet context, shedding light on contemporary global debates around academic freedom, institutional autonomy, and the changing nature of state-university relations.
-The book has attracted attention from academic, policy, and civil society audiences in various parts of the world.
+The book has attracted attention from academic, policy, and civil society audiences internationally.

 Maia recently completed a major international study, International Mobility and World Development, funded by the U.S. Department of State.
-This was the first global mixed-methods project to examine how international education contributes to societal development.
+This was the first global mixed-methods study to examine how international education contributes to societal development.
 Emerging findings have informed policy dialogue, providing evidence for the developmental value of mobility in areas such as poverty reduction, education and health systems, gender equality, and civic life.
-A number of outputs from the project are already published, with further work forthcoming.
-These include a policy-focused opinion piece in Nature (2025), a special issue on the Ripple Effect of student mobility (2024), and peer-reviewed articles in World Development and other journals.
-New publications will continue to appear on the project website.
+Project outputs are available on the designated webpage.

 Her earlier work on higher education and the Sustainable Development Goals (SDGs) remains among the most widely cited in the field.
 The special issue Higher Education and the Sustainable Development Goals (2021) helped shape global debates on how universities can contribute to development beyond narrow human capital metrics.
 This work advanced a more expansive and context-sensitive understanding of development, integrating rights-based, capabilities, and critical perspectives.